SwethaJoseph/RSVP-Movies-SQL-Case-Study/README.md

 ## Tools & Technologies
 * SQL: For querying and analyzing the IMDb dataset.
-* Microsoft Excel: For initial data processing.
+* Microsoft Excel: For initial data processing and visualization.
 * PowerPoint: To present findings and strategic insights.

 ## Contact